diCaminha/repo-cert-javase11/objects.md

 the Mamal class only has one constructor and does not have a no-argument constructor by default nor explicity.
 So, the Elephant inherit the Mamal and MUST explicity calls the method from its super with parameters.

+## Destructing the Object: GC

+An object remains on the heap until it is no longer reachable.
+An object is no longer reacheble when one of two situations occurs:

+ ■ The object no longer has any references pointing to it.

+ ■ All references to the object have gone out of scope.